 - Initial 360-degree feedback, Myers-Briggs Type personality type indicator (MBTI), Thomas Kilmann Conflict Instrument, and Emotional Intelligence assessments

 - Personal coaching (2 hours) to review 360-degree feedback and define your specific developmental areas

 - On-the-job assignments to apply learning in the workplace between sessions

 - Assigned reading articles to facilitate continuous development

 - Sessions hosted virtually, or at NIH Training Center White Flint or Natcher locations

 This program is structured to assess your leadership readiness and provide feedback and developmental guidance.
 It incorporates a variety of instructional approaches and makes available reinforcement activities to facilitate continuous development.

 Rather than targeting technical supervisory skills, which are addressed through OPM-mandated Supervisory Training, the program will emphasize the following leadership developmental areas:

 - Understanding and collaborating with others

-- Strategic business acumen
+- Strategic business acumen and driving results

 Note: The program also complements the NIH Leadership and Management competency group.